 By knowing more about the deities in Obeah, you can make sure you are calling on the proper deity to help you, no matter the situation.
 Learn about these deities and see which one seems most suited to aid your working.

 Working with Obeah Spells

-Like many other forms of African folk magic, Obeah spells are one of the most powerful available, yet complex to cast.
+As a potent form of African folk magic, Obeah spells are one of the most powerful available to mankind, yet complex to cast.
 Obeah, despite some similarities to Voodoo and Santeria, is much less known, thus does not share their bad publicity.
 Obeah spells involve complex rituals and the use of certain materials that have a powerful influence on a spell.
 Spells are passed down through generations only by word of mouth.
 The spells are a closely guarded secret that Obeah practitioners use for the benefit of mankind.
 Obeah spells are considered a spiritual contract between the priest and the person who desires a spell to be cast.
 They may involve the use of bodily fluids, herbs, personal possessions of the person on whom the spell is to be cast, as well as certain incantations.
 Very often, a dance is performed to invoke the spirits.

 How Obeah Spells Work